johnmathewunikie/sched-doc-work/Documentation/scheduler/context-switching.rst

   registers and any other architecture-specific state that must be managed and restored on a per-process basis.

-* Calls finish_task_switch() must be called after the context switch, paired with a prepare_task_switch() call before the context switch.It will reconcile locking set up by prepare_task_switch, and do any other architecture-specific cleanup actions.
+* Calls finish_task_switch() to release the spin lock of the runqueue and enables the local interrupts.
+Then, it checks whether prev is a zombie task that is being removed from the system,if so, it invokes put_task_struct() to free the process descriptor reference counter and drop all remaining references to the process.
+It also reconcile locking set up by prepare_task_switch, and do any other architecture-specific cleanup actions.